DanielYohai/PluralsightProject0/tasks.md

 ## END DEFINE CLASSES (UNITTESTS)
 ```

 Run the tests, and you should see a success message.
-Note that we have reduced our tests from six to two:
+Note that we have reduced our tests from six to two, each with three assertion statements.

 ```
 DoesObjectExist =  True